kazu-yamamoto/hs-sympo-2012/README.markdown

     > @sol: e.g. minimun [].
     > Should we document an error happens in this case?

+    > @kazu maybe.
+If the author thinks it is useful documentation, he can use
+    > doctest, otherwise hspec.
+So I think it is the same as (2.).

-  - Properties and examples (unit tests) that are not useful user documentatation
+  2. Properties and examples (unit tests) that are not useful user documentatation
     > @kazu: I think this applies to both properties and unit tests.
 So I
     > adapted this.

-  - Unit tests for IO which cannot be executed in doctest
+  3. Unit tests for IO which cannot be executed in doctest
     > @kazu: I think unit tests that require setup code do not work well, yet.
     > But I plan to add support for _setup code_ to doctest.
 What did you have
     > in mind?